4d/docs/docs/Concepts/classes.md

 #### Parameters

 Function parameters are declared using the parameter name and the parameter type, separated by a colon.
-The parameter name must be [ECMAScript](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6) compliant.
+The parameter name must be compliant with [property naming rules](Concepts/dt_object.md#object-property-identifiers).
 Multiple parameters (and types) are separated by semicolons (;).

 ```4d
 Function add($x; $y : Variant; $z : Integer; $xy : Object)